luthraG/algorithms-python/README.md

 # algorithms-python
-Minimal examples of data structures and algorithms in Python
+Minimal examples of data structures and algorithms in Python.

+This will be devided into two sections: One for algorithm and another for data structures